 Pediatric, Adolescent, and Women's Health: Healthcare Delivery in La Paz, Bolivia

-Bolivia has the largest proportion of indigenous people in Latin America; the Quechua and Aymara alone make up approximately half of the population.
-CFHI’s program is based La Paz, recently named one of the New Seven Wonders cities.
-In the last 10 years, political changes have meant improved access to health and educational services for the poorest of the poor, including social services provided for children, adolescents, and women.
-Inequities still persist, however, and, as in most of Latin America, unequal access to healthcare is still the primary cause of death among mothers and children, according to the World Bank.
-Participants in this program will take part in rotations at pediatric clinics and hospitals in and around La Paz, including the largest children’s hospital in the country, recognized as a major research hospital conducting work to influence national health policy.
-Rotating alongside local physicians, residents, medical students, and nurses in wards such as obstetrics, oncology, inpatient, infectious disease, nephrology, and disabilities, students will gain experience in working with largely indigenous populations in resource poor settings and come to understand the socioeconomic and cultural barriers they face in accessing services for women and children.
+This program is based in La Paz, recently named one of the New Seven Wonders cities.
+Despite improved access to health and educational services for the poor, unequal access to healthcare is still the primary cause of death among mothers and children.
+Participants in this program will take part in rotations alongside local physicians, medical students, and nurses in wards such as obstetrics, oncology, inpatient, infectious disease, nephrology, and disabilities.
+Students will gain experience in working with largely indigenous populations in resource poor settings and come to understand the socioeconomic and cultural barriers they face in accessing services for women and children.

-In addition, students will experience site visits and service-learning opportunities with local nongovernmental organizations that cater to the needs of underserved children and families.
-Students will become immersed in Bolivian culture and language through conversational and medical Spanish classes while living with a local family.
-Explore Bolivia, and visit destinations such as Lake Titicaca, the Inca Ruins at Tiwanaku, and the Uyuni Salt Flats.
+In addition, students will engage in service-learning opportunities with local nongovernmental organizations that cater to the needs of underserved children and families.
+Students will become immersed in Bolivian culture and language while living with a local family, and will visit sites such as Lake Titicaca.

 MED/DEN Majors – NOTE - The program will meet the MED 480 requirement of participation in an approved clinical experience.